lance27866854/Eye-Direction-Detector-for-mobile-devices/README.md

 #### Dataset

-Training was done on our dataset.
-The motivation of collecting dataset by ourselves lies in the inapplicability of benchmark datasets -- BioID and GI4E, which are lack of occlusion and variable light and environment.
-We collect 249 videos from 33 people, and split them into 3 parts -- training set, test set (known), test set (unknown).
+Training and testing were done on our dataset.
+The motivation of collecting our own dataset lies in the inapplicability of benchmark datasets -- BioID and GI4E, which are lack of occlusion and variable light conditions.
+We collected 249 videos from 33 people, and split them into 3 parts -- training set, test set (known), test set (unknown).
 To simulate real situation, test set (unknown) is collected from users that are not appeared in training set.

 <img src="images/8.png" width="600">

 #### Data Augmentation

 To enlarge our dataset and enhance the robustness of the model, we applied some data augmentation methods.
-Rotating the images is the first, we rotated the image in -8,-5,5,8 degrees and cropped as new training data.
+Rotating the images is the first.
+We rotated the image in -8,-5,5,8 degrees and cropped them as new training data.
 Secondly, we applied +-5 displacement on our training images.
-Most importantly, we selected 5 different HSV adjustment to enhance the robustness over different light condition.
-We have 493902 trainig images on the first neuron networks and 344100 ones on the second.
+Most importantly, we selected 5 different sets of HSV adjustment to enhance the robustness.
+Ultimately, we have 493902 trainig images on the first traing set and 344100 training images on the second one.

 <img src="images/9.png" width="350">